I’ve decided I’m spending the rest of my life in one big sitcom.

 KaZ has been a published writer in magazines & books since the age of 15.
 She has written plays that have been produced in New York, Florida & New Orleans.
 She has a featured chapter in the book How To Survive A Move.
 (Up-to-date she has moved 45 times!)
 She wrote an article for Organic Wine Journal, and also wrote an article featured at the Ground Zero Memorial.

 KaZ co-wrote 2 television informational series & 3 television pilots.
 One of the pilots, a sit-com, was produced as a reality pilot.
-KaZ has turned it into the hilarious screenplay
+KaZ has revisited it and it's now a one season cable series.

 KaZ's many high pressure pursuits led her to meditation.